mkmcgrath/code-portfolio/allears/README.md

 # Overview

-[Note: This software is still in development- this is not a functioning application at the current moment in time]
+[Note: This software is to be used for reseearch purposes only.
+Please learn the law in your area and remember to use security applications ethically.
+I will not be responsible for potential misuse of this software. ]

 **All Ears** is a simple terminal-based wardriving tool that scans nearby Wi-Fi networks and logs their details along with GPS coordinates.
 Using a GPS and Wi-Fi module, it collects metadata like SSID, signal strength, encryption type, and location as you move around.
-The data can be exported to CSV for easy analysis and querying.
+The data is stored in a Sqlite3 .db file by default for easy analysis and querying.

 ## Key Features